harmtemolder/com/_posts/2020-11-07-calibre-development-in-pycharm.md

     ![Add content root to project structure in PyCharm]({{ site.images }}/pycharm-project-structure.png)

+- Add a path mapping from the absolute path to the `src` directory to “`.`” in the remote debugging configuration
 - Start calibre with `export CALIBRE_DEVELOP_FROM="..."; calibre-debug -g` where `...` is the absolute path to that `src` directory

 (Based on [the official documentation](https://manual.calibre-ebook.com/develop.html))